Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Background

 \section{Background}

-While research in NLP has made significant progress toward modeling dialogue behavior, including clarification and repair, recent analyses show that LLMs still differ in core interactional mechanisms such as turn-taking, feedback, and repair \citep{PilanPrevot2024, Mayor_etal_2025}.
-Furthermore, LLMs are far less likely than humans to engage in grounding acts, such as rejecting problematic input \citep{lachenmaier-etal-2025-llms}, often presuming common ground instead \citep{shaikh-etal-2024-grounding}.
-Crucially, LLMs rarely initiate repair proactively, typically relying on humans to do so \citep{Pütz_2023_ChatGPTrepair}, and when they do produce clarification requests, their behavior is often miscalibrated compared to human patterns \citep{madge2025referentialambiguityclarificationrequests}.
-This raises the central question of whether language models can appropriately act on their own uncertainty by formulating clarification requests.
-Quantifying uncertainty has become an increasingly central topic in NLP and the study on large language models \citep{VashurinFadeeva2025, Shorinwa_2025_uncertaintyquantification}, yet few studies have connected these phenomena to clarification behavior. \citet{testoni-fernandez-2024-asking} and \citet{zhang_clarify_2025}, e.g., propose entropy-based uncertainty measures to guide whether a clarification should be requested.
+While research has made significant progress toward modeling dialogue behavior, including clarification and repair, recent analyses show that LLMs still fall short in core interactional mechanisms such as turn-taking, feedback, and repair \citep{PilanPrevot2024, StokoeAlbert2024, Mayor_etal_2025}.
+Furthermore, LLMs are far less likely than humans to engage in grounding acts, such as rejecting problematic input \citep{lachenmaier-etal-2025-llms, Sieker2025}, often presuming common ground instead \citep{shaikh-etal-2024-grounding}.
+Crucially, LLMs rarely initiate repair proactively, typically relying on humans to do so \citep{Puetz_2023_ChatGPTrepair}.
+When they clarify, their clarification requests are often miscalibrated compared to human patterns \citep{madge2025referentialambiguityclarificationrequests}.